 Subscription fee.
 Where a subscription fee is payable, we will notify you of this prior to accepting your Membership and, this fee must be paid by you when we approve your Membership Application.
 The subscription fee will be non-refundable after 14 Day Cooling Off Period, during which any use of the Centre will be deducted according to the applicable visitor rates.

 Membership fees.
 Membership fees are calculated in accordance with the category of membership that you fall into (as set out in the Membership Application).
-Membership fees must be paid in full for each Membership Year in advance of the Start Date or, the Annual Renewal Date of the Membership or, by monthly direct debit instalments.
+Membership fees must be paid in full for each Membership Year in advance of the Start Date or, the Annual Renewal Date of the Membership or, by monthly instalments.
 Where the Start Date is any date other than 1st August, your membership fee will be calculated on a pro-rata basis for the period of time.

 No refunds if you do not attend the Centre.
 Please note we will not refund any membership fees to you where you choose not to attend the Centre.
 Membership fees must be paid to us for the duration of the Membership Term, regardless of whether or not you make use of the Centre.